 Located in the northeast corner of Price County, Wisconsin in the Chequamegon-Nicolet National Forest half-way between Minocqua and Fifield off State Highway 70.
 The Pike Lake Chain of Lakes is a group of four fully navigable drainage lakes and a fifth lake accessible by a short portage.

-- Our next Board of Directors meeting will be held Monday May 21, 2018 at 6:00 pm at the Pike Lake Fire Hall.
+Our next Board of Directors meeting will be held Tuesday March 17, 2020 at 6:00 pm at the Pike Lake Fire Hall.
 Board meetings are open to all members who wish to attend.
+CANCELLED

 A Collection Of Historical Accounts And Photographs of the Pike Lake Chain are now on sale for ONLY $5.00.
-These books are available at local businesses (Moose Jaw Resort) or you can contact Jim Robb at 715-762-1584.
+These books are available at local businesses (Moose Jaw Resort).